KyMidd/azure-terraform-validate-action/README.md

 # azure-terraform-validate-action

 A reusable GitHub Action for validating Terraform files in a GitHub repository.
+Supports both being called from a Pull Request context to generate a terraform plan, as well as in "drift detection" mode by a cron schedule, and will post to a slack webhook room that drift has been detected.

 Can be called like this:
 ```yaml
 - name: Terraform Validate
   uses: kymidd/azure-terraform-validate-action@master